Similar Image Finder

-You can play with different options that take into account how similar two pictures are.
-These are the panels in the left section of the finder window.
-You can activate a condition by clicking on it name.
+You can play with different filters that take into account how similar two pictures are.
+These are the panels in the left section of the finder window below the Filters title.
+You can activate a filter by clicking on its name.
 The following options exist:

 Some gradient metrics adapted from ImageHash (dhash).
 Basically these measure whether two images have similar patterns of brighter and darker regions.

 You can further select the maximum allowed time-span between the moments the pictures were taken in order to be considered a match.

 You can match on camera model.
 This means that two pictures are considered to be a match if they were taken with the same camera.

 Finally you can match on image shape.
 You can choose:

 portrait/landscape: width smaller/larger or equal to height